glennjones/microformat-shiv/exmaples/README.md

 # Browser Extension Examples

 This project contains 3 browser extension examples for Chrome, Firefox and Opera.
-These are provided as developer demonstration of the use of the library are not meant for wider distribution.
+These are provided as developer demonstration of the use of the library are not meant for everyday use.
+As such they only display the raw JSON output of the parser.

 ### Chrome